-In this article, you will find my newest addition to the helpful tools for artists – the Art Pricing Calculator apps and I will explain how to use them.
-Then I will offer some of my own advice and tips on how to price your work and how to deal with clients in this regard.
+In this article, you will find my newest addition to the helpful tools for artists – the Artwork Price Calculator apps and I will explain how to use them.
+Then I will offer some of my own advice and tips on how to price your art and how to deal with clients in this regard.

 I will also talk about fine art (oil paintings), and the process of determining value and asking prices there.

 💡 Please note: This article may include affiliate links.
 When you buy through those links, we may earn an affiliate commission at no additional cost to you.
 Thank you!
 For more info, please read our disclosure.

 - ☆ Artwork Price Calculators

 - How Does the Artwork Price Calculator Work?

 - How Much Should I Charge Per Hour?

 - My Tips on Art Pricing and on Dealing With Clients